ShilpaLRAnalyst/tiktok-claim-classification/README.md

 ## 📁 Repository Contents
 * `TikTok_Claim_Classification_Project.ipynb`: The master engineering notebook containing exploratory data analysis, data cleaning, and feature encoding.
 It showcases the comparative evaluation of **Logistic Regression**, **XGBoost**, and **Random Forest** models, detailing hyperparameter tuning and champion model selection metrics.
 * `app.py`: The master execution script hosting the user interface logic, database structural layout, and cloud prediction pipeline.
-* `requirements.txt`: The isolated environment package log mapping exact third-party package dependencies required by the hosting web server.
+* `requirements.txt`: Lists the required Python packages and dependencies needed to run and host the application.
-* `tiktok_random_forest_backup.pkl`: The serialized binary file storing frozen random forest mathematical weights.
+* `tiktok_random_forest_backup.pkl`: The serialized Random Forest model trained and used for production predictions.
-* `tiktok_vectorizer.pkl`: The serialized natural language vocabulary processing matrix mapping language features.
+* `tiktok_vectorizer.pkl`: The serialized CountVectorizer instance used to transform raw text inputs.

 ---